 - 2.1.
-We recognise our obligations under the Equality Act 2010; that we must not lawfully discriminate against children because of their sex, race, disability, religion or belief, gender reassignment, pregnancy or maternity, or sexual orientation. - 2.2.
-Some children and vulnerable adults have an increased risk of harm, both online and offline, and additional barriers can exist for some children with respect to recognising or disclosing it.
+Some children and vulnerable adults have an increased risk of abuse, and additional barriers can exist for some children with respect to recognising or disclosing it.
 We ensure that all children and vulnerable adults have the same protection, regardless of any barriers they may face.
-We give special consideration to children and vulnerable adults who: - have special educational needs (SEN) or disabilities - are young carers - may experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - have English as an additional language - are known to be living in difficult situations for example, temporary accommodation - where there are issues such as substance abuse or domestic violence - are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - are asylum seekers - are at risk due to either their own or a family member's mental health needs - are looked after or previously looked after.
+We give special consideration to children and vulnerable adults who: - have special educational needs (SEN) or disabilities - are young carers

+- may experience discrimination due to their race, ethnicity, religion, gender identification or sexuality - have English as an additional language - are known to be living in difficult situations for example, temporary accommodation - where there are issues such as substance abuse or domestic violence - are at risk of FGM, sexual exploitation, forced marriage, or radicalisation - are asylum seekers - are at risk due to either their own or a family member's mental health needs - are looked after or previously looked after.